Pickled Red Onions 4 ways - Hawaiian Chili Pepper, Crushed Red Pepper, Black Peppercorn and Jalapeno

 1. Combine brine of hot water, vinegar, salt, monk fruit or sugar in a bowl.

-3. Place sliced onions in a colander sitting in a sink and pour boiling water over onions and set aside for 90 seconds.
+3. Place sliced onions in a colander sitting in a sink and pour boiling water over onions and set aside.

 7. Cover and shake jars to mix.
 Refrigerate overnight and enjoy.